Ekspress communications satellite series

 However minutes after the launch on October 27, 1999, second stage of the Proton rocket, carrying the spacecraft failed and crushed in the Eastern Kazakhstan.

 The second and successful attempt took place on March 12, 2000, 0400 GMT.
 The Proton's Block DM upper stage performed two burns sending the 2,642-kilogram spacecraft toward its geostationary orbit 80 degrees East longitude over the equator.
 On May 12, 2000, the Ekspress-6A reached its target position 80 degrees East of the Equator, replacing the Ekspress-6 spacecraft.
+With a projected service life of five years, the spacecraft functioned until December 2015.

 The officials at Russia's Satellite Communications Company, RSCC, which since 1992 was entrusted with handling nation's comsats, came up with an intricate orbital chess match which would also allow older spacecraft with diminished capabilities to be replaced with newer, more powerful hardware.